 In this article, we discuss the importance of REM sleep, the problems we may experience when it’s lacking, how we can improve REM sleep, and our overall sleeping experience.

 What is REM Sleep?

-While sleeping we experience four stages of sleep, and one of them is the REM sleep stage.
+While sleeping we experience four stages of NREM sleep followed by the REM sleep stage.
 REM sleep, like all other sleep stages, is crucial to our health.
 It is usually experienced at the end of each sleep cycle.
 Each sleep cycle typically lasts for 90 to 120 minutes.
 Every healthy adult needs four to five such sleep cycles, adding up to 7-8 hours of sleep each night.
 Sleep deprivation causes a lack of concentration and daytime drowsiness, affecting our productivity the next morning.

 You typically experience your first phase of REM sleep after 90 minutes of sleep.
 In the first sleep cycle, REM lasts for 10 minutes.
 Its duration increases with every sleep cycle, lasting up to an hour in the final cycle.
 Every healthy adult spends about 20 percent of their sleep time in REM sleep.

 During REM sleep there’s an increase in brain activity that leads to dreams.
 If you wake up during the REM sleep stage, you typically remember your dreams clearly.
 Your brain waves oscillate very fast during this stage, mimicking an awake state.

 While your brain is active, your body is in a state of paralysis called “atonia.”
 Your brain signals your spinal cord to limit the movement of your arms and legs, preventing you from acting out your dreams.
 Due to this contrast between the mind and the body, REM sleep is also called paradoxical sleep.